DBBrowne/sei-project-three-frontend/README.md

 ![GA_project3 - PlaceBook data structure](https://user-images.githubusercontent.com/72463218/154779104-a0bc902d-a0d2-4f44-ad50-5f4afccfe47a.jpg)

-Realising that we had an interesting but potentially challenging application to bui,d we spend the first 1-1.5 days planning and trying some experiments, before laying out a plan in a simple kanban board, and each team member choosing the most appealing top-priority tasks.
+Realising that we had an interesting but potentially challenging application to build, we spend the first 1-1.5 days planning and trying some experiments, before laying out a plan in a simple kanban board, and each team member choosing the most appealing top-priority tasks.

 ### Wireframes
 ![GA_project3 - Placebook wireframe](https://user-images.githubusercontent.com/72463218/154779210-17f85c2d-6aa4-444a-9aea-a023df99d63a.jpg)